tasmota/docs/docs/Teleinfo.md

 As you can see we now send one full frame every approx 17s, choose your limit depending on frame lenght (of course) and serial speed.
 In historique mode a frame takes about 1.2s to be received.

-!!! warning This works only if Raw mode has been selected with `EnergyConfig Full`.
+!!! warning "This works only if Raw mode has been selected with `EnergyConfig Full`."

 ### Relevant data